lowercasename/gathio/FEDERATION.md

 If we are CC'ed on a _public or unlisted_ `Create/Note`, then that is considered to be a comment on the event, which we store in our database and render on the event page if the administrator has enabled commenting.

-After the comment is added and rendered on the front page, we also broadcast the comment as a `Create/Note` to all followers.
-It appears in their home timelines as though the event they are following posted some content for them to see.
+After the comment is added and rendered on the front page, we also broadcast to our followers an `Announce/Note`, containing a copy of the `Note` we just received.
+Some implementations treat this as a "boost", where people following our account, but not necessarily following the account that wrote the `Note`, will see the `Note` rendered with credit to the original author, promoted on behalf of our account.

 ### Delete comment